 - Keyword Suggestions We suggest synonyms and associated phrases to use as keywords or text in search listings.
-These suggestions can improve click-through rates of the customer's listing and increase the likelihood that a user will enter into a transaction with the customer; - Account Management We help manage customers' P4P accounts by, among other things, adjusting keywords from time to time at their request to help increase the click-through rate for their listings; and - Performance Reporting We provide our customers online daily reports of the number of click-throughs, clicked keywords and the total costs incurred, as well as statistical reports organized by geographic region.
+These suggestions can improve click-through rates of the customer's listing and increase the likelihood that a user will enter into a transaction with the customer. - Account Management We help manage customers' P4P accounts by, among other things, adjusting keywords from time to time at their request to help increase the click-through rate for their listings. - Performance Reporting We provide our customers online daily reports that contain a variety of data, such as the number of click-throughs, clicked keywords, total costs incurred, and statistics organized by geographic region.